 Standards

-SPARC adheres to the following standards, that drive the type of integration SPARC is required to achieve.
+SPARC adheres to standards that drive the type of integration SPARC is required to achieve.

 Standards drive the type of integration that SPARC is required to achieve.
 Standards are identified based on the data submitted and user requirements.
-SPARC adheres to the following standards.
+SPARC adheres to the standards below.
+For a technical overview of SPARC Standards, see here.

 SDS: SPARC Dataset Structure